ksu-cs-textbooks/cis400/content/D-milestones/04-class-library-milestone-2.md

 `Price`: _$1.50_ (small), _$2.00_ (medium), _$2.50_ (large)

-In addition to the normal side properties, it should have a boolean property for `Butter` (indicating the oatmeal should be served with butter, default `true`), a boolean property for `Syrup` (indicating the oatmeal should be served with syrup default `true`), and a `SyrupFlavor` property `Syrup` indicating what syrup it should be served with (default Maple).
+In addition to the normal side properties, it should have a boolean property for `Butter` (indicating the oatmeal should be served with butter, default `true`), a boolean property for `Syrup` (indicating the oatmeal should be served with syrup default `true`), and a `SyrupFlavor` property `SyrupFlavor` indicating what syrup it should be served with (default Maple).

 If the `Butter` property is `false`, the string `"Hold Butter"` should appear in the `SpecialInstructions` list.
-Similarly, if the `Syrup` property is `true`, the name of the selected syrup should appear in the `SpecialInstructions` along with the word "Syrup".
-I.e. when the selected syrup is maple, the `SpecialInstructions` should include `"Maple Syrup"`.
+Similarly, if the `Syrup` property is `true`, the name of the selected syrup flavor should appear in the `SpecialInstructions` along with the word "Syrup".
+I.e. when the selected syrup flavor is maple, the `SpecialInstructions` should include `"Maple Syrup"`.

 #### Glowing Haystack (Smothered Hashbrowns)
 Implement a class to represent the Glowing Haystack, named `GlowingHaystack` in the file _GlowingHaystack.cs_.
 It should have the following properties: